ZGXDC/CMSC319ProjectVersion2/README.md

 1. Clone the Repository
 2. Create your own virtual environment
 3. Install dependencies
+Follow these instructions to install dependencies:
-Run: pip install -r requirements.txt
+- run pip install -r requirements.txt in terminal
 4. Create a .env file by copying a provided one into the root directory or creating your own.

 Follow these instructions to create a .env file: